zxlml/zxlml.github.io/eng_page.md

 **Expert Systems With Applications 2024 [J]**

 - This paper goes beyond the limitation of error value-dependent learning criterion and proposes the EDERM framework for robust regression against atypical data.
 Sufficient empirical evaluations validate the effectiveness of our method.
-The implementation codes can be found at: [https://github.com/zhangxuelincode/EDERM](https://github.com/zhangxuelincode/EDERM)
+The implementation codes can be found at: [Github Link](https://github.com/zhangxuelincode/EDERM)
 </div>
 </div>